 Author contributions.
-D. Barbi is the lead developer of ESM-Tools; N. Wieters, Miguel Andrés-Martínez and Deniz Ural are supporting developer of ESM-Tools and contributed to the development, documentation, branches management and user support; P. Gierz is supporting developer of ESM-Tools and contributed to the development of parts of them, documentation, Python implementation, branches management and user support; F. Chegini contributed to software development in python, user support, and documentation management; S. Khosravi developed the GUI's first version; L. Cristini contributed to team management and software project management.
+DB is the lead developer of ESM-Tools; NW, MAM and DU are the supporting developers of ESM-Tools and contributed to the development, documentation, branches management and user support; PG is the supporting developer of ESM-Tools and contributed to the development of parts of the software, documentation, Python implementation, branch management and user support; FC contributed to software development in Python, user support and documentation management; SK developed the GUI's first version; LC contributed to team management and software project management.